 Exceptional Peer Mentors are selected to serve on the Peer Mentor Programming Board, whose goal is to provide academically and socially enriching monthly events for the Peer Mentor and SASHP community to participate in.

 The SASHP Summer Reading Program engages new SASHP students with a thought-provoking book selected by staff, faculty, and fellow students.
-The SASHP then hosts a lecture and book-signing with the author at the beginning of each fall semester for all new Honors students.
+The SASHP then hosts a lecture with the author at the beginning of each fall semester for all new Honors students.
 Students can get involved by joining the Summer Reading Selection Committee to help pick out future summer reading books.